CEO ARY Digital Network Salman Iqbal announces support for Ali Zaidi's 'Clean Karachi' Movement

 CEO ARY Digital Network Salman Iqbal announces support for Ali Zaidi’s ‘Clean Karachi’ Movement

-KARACHI: President and CEO ARY Digital Network Salman Iqbal on Thursday announced his support for ‘Lets Clean Karachi’ movement initiated by Mr Salman Iqbal in his latest Twitter message echoed voice with the Federal Minister for Maritime Affairs, Ali Zaidi.
+KARACHI: President and CEO ARY Digital Network Salman Iqbal on Thursday announced his support for ‘Lets Clean Karachi’ movement initiated by Federal Minister for Maritime Affairs, Ali Zaidi.

 Mr Salman Iqbal, who also owns Pakistan Super League (PSL) franchise Karachi Kings, not only praised Ali Zaidi over the initiative but also announced full support from ARY Digital Network and Karachi Kings in making the initiative a success.